dev-xiligroup/doxy-doxy-wpcs/README.md

 ## Sublime Text 3 : python script to comment WP filters and function calls…

+**v 210503** - New name, New source’s structure
+To introduce modules and classes (*and to compare with previous code*), the new name of plugin is CommentCalls.
+The previous source is split in (short) modules (1+6).
+For “anonymous” functions, rules, context and key can be multiple as visible in ‘CommentCalls.sublime-settings’.
+To apply rules, the first efficient in list is chosen.
+Inside a rule, all the keys must applicable !
+Soon more examples in docs.

 **v 210430** - checked with pylint
 - format in @since